 To those of you who feel like your mind is about to explode with information – don’t look away yet, this could help you significantly.
 In the digital age we live in, we’re utterly overloaded with information.
 We’re bombarded daily and can sometimes become overwhelmed with burned out brains.
 When did learning become such a chore?
 We were all once little sponges for information and, if you look back to your five-year-old self, you’ll remember there was once much joy in learning.

-Increases general learning ability and productivity
+Increasing general learning ability and productivity

 Increases mood and energy

-In an article for the New York Times, Dr. Azizi, chairman of the Department of Neurology at Temple University’s School of Medicine in Philadelphia, discusses the fact that when people do things that make them feel good, it activates an area of the brain that controls how we feel about life.
-So taking your mind off of the monotony of daily life not only gives you a break from your worries and stress but, as a result, it actually stimulates the brain’s septal zone which increases your mood and energy levels.
+In an article for the New York Times, Dr Azizi, Chairman of the Department of Neurology at Temple University’s School of Medicine in Philadelphia, discusses the fact that when people do things that make them feel good, it activates an area of the brain that controls how we feel about life.
+So, taking your mind off of the monotony of daily life not only gives you a break from your worries and stress but, as a result, it actually stimulates the brain’s ‘septal zone’ which increases your mood and energy levels.

 Boosts self-esteem and confidence